 This course is offered by WorkSafe Connect to employer groups at their site or as a public course offering at Helensvale, Gold Coast.

 Course Entry Requirements

 WorkSafe Connect requires that a person undertaking this unit must hold a current National High-Risk Work Licence (HRWL) or a certification for a specific VET course for HRWL to perform dogging.

-For full details on eligibility, please get in touch with a member of the WorkSafe Connect team today.
+For full details on eligibility, please click here or get in touch with a member of the WorkSafe Connect team today.